 To begin to understand a location you should aim to answer the following questions:

 Success in landscape photography is so often a case of being in the right place at the right time.
-If you have an intimate understanding of several locations, then this makes it much easier to plan ahead and to pick the right location based on the foreseeable conditions.
+If you have an intimate understanding of several locations this makes it much easier to plan ahead and to pick the right location based on the foreseeable conditions.

 Consider the photograph above, taken from Glencoyne on Ullswater in the Lake District, UK.
 I first photographed this scene in April 2016, revisiting it many times in the years that followed.